RizonFTW/core/README.md

 **FivePRS Core** is the primary framework engine designed for FiveM, providing a high performance, modular alternative for scripted emergency response gameplay.

+> [!CAUTION]
+> FivePRS is not yet ready for production use and is only public at this stage for transparency and community contributions/feedback.

 ## Project Status: Under Development
 The core engine is currently in the architectural phase.
 We are focusing on:
 * **Event Routing:** Efficient handling of multi departmental calls.